AronnoDIU/Expense-Tracking-API/README.md

 - `POST /api/v1/expenses` - Create a new expense
 - `PUT /api/v1/expenses/{id}` - Update an expense by ID
 - `DELETE /api/v1/expenses/{id}` - Delete an expense by ID

+## Security Features

+- **Password Encryption**: All user passwords are encrypted using `BCryptPasswordEncoder` before being stored in the database.
+- **Authentication**: Spring Security is used to authenticate users during login.
+- **Authorization**: Endpoints are secured, and only authenticated users can access protected resources.

+## Circular Dependency Resolution

+A circular dependency issue was resolved between `SecurityConfig` and `UserServiceImpl` by directly injecting `BCryptPasswordEncoder` into `UserServiceImpl` and avoiding dependency on `SecurityConfig`.
+This ensures a clean and maintainable architecture.

 ## Project Structure